Get in touch and we'll find you the perfect apartment for your short or long stay.

 Bath has been a popular destination since Roman times, so it’s no surprise that the city is packed with top restaurants, quality gastro pubs, cool cafés and stylish bars - with plenty for foodies and party-lovers alike.

-You can experience Michelin-starred dining at The Priory Hotel, enjoy an ultra-posh Afternoon Tea at The Royal Crescent Hotel or the historic Pump Rooms, or get stuck into a Bath Bun in Bath’s oldest building, Sally Lunn’s Eating House, which dates back to 1483.
+When you stay in one of our luxury serviced apartments in Bath, you'll be just a five minute taxi ride away from Michelin-starred dining at The Priory Hotel.
+Alternatively, take a stroll from your serviced apartment through Royal Victoria Park and the Botanical Gardens on the way to dinner.
+You could also try an ultra-posh Afternoon Tea at The Royal Crescent Hotel or the historic Pump Rooms, or get stuck into a Bath Bun in Bath’s oldest building, Sally Lunn’s Eating House, which dates back to 1483.

-For more casual dining, there are lots of great restaurants in Bath serving top notch cuisine from all over the world, all within easy walking distance of the city centre and your serviced apartment.
+For more casual dining, there are lots of great restaurants in Bath serving top notch cuisine from all over the world, all within easy walking distance of the city centre and your serviced apartment in Bath Spa.
 You’ll definitely be spoiled for choice!

 Shopping in Bath